MengerSponge/PHYS4130-S26/Michael/ODEs/Project 3/writeup.md

         return solutions
 ```
 One last thing to note is the limits of these function.
 The way the RK4(5) and LSODA funtions are written, it is not possible to have a system where particles are couple together.
 This is because the functions merely loop over intial condtions and solve that particular problem.
 Since the the symplectic methods had to be written explicitly, they have much more freedom in what they can do.
 If you write your system correctly and express the derivative properly, these methods can treat the lists of initial conditions as interacting particles.
 Of course, if you instead want to solve the same problem for different sets of inital conditions, that is still possible too.
 You just don't couple your derivatives of one trajectory to the others.
 This makes them highly flexible!
+They take full advantage of the vectorization of numpy arrays.
 The symplectic methods can solve something like the SHO for multiple ICS up to the n-body problem for as many bodies as you input without changing the function at all.
 We will see all of these uses in the next sections.

 ## Simple Harmonic Oscillator